Bipolar I disorder: Medication

+Patients with bipolar disorder may benefit from supplemental psychotherapy (e.g., cognitive behavioral therapy) in reducing recurrences and stabilizing depressive phases.
+Interventions that target sleep regulation and mood monitoring, as well as efforts to reduce stigma, are beneficial in improving their quality of life.

+Patients with bipolar disorder may struggle with non-adherence to pharmacological treatment; long-acting injectable antipsychotics may be beneficial with adherence to some patients.

 Prognosis

 Bipolar I usually has a poor prognosis, which is associated with substance abuse, psychotic features, depressive symptoms, and inter-episode depression.
 A manic episode can be so severe that it requires hospitalization.
 An estimated 63% of all BP-I related mania results in hospitalization.
 The natural course of BP-I, if left untreated, leads to episodes becoming more frequent or severe over time.
 The absolute risk of suicide is highest for BP-I than all other mood and mental disorders.
-Up to a quarter of individuals with BP-I die by suicide.
+Approximately 15–20% of people with bipolar disorder die by suicide, with 30–60% making at least one attempt.
+The attempts use more lethal means than those among the general population.
 Individuals with BP-I typically have a shorter life expectancy compared to the general population, with estimates suggesting a reduction of 11 to 20 years.
 With proper treatment, individuals with BP-I can, however, lead a healthy lifestyle.

 Education

 Psychosocial interventions can be used for managing acute depressive episodes and for maintenance treatment to aid in relapse prevention.
-This includes psychoeducation, cognitive behavioural therapy (CBT), family-focused therapy (FFT), interpersonal and social rhythm therapy (IPSRT), and peer support.
+This includes psychoeducation, cognitive behavioral therapy (CBT), family-focused therapy (FFT), interpersonal and social rhythm therapy (IPSRT), and peer support.

 Information on the condition, importance of regular sleep patterns, routines and eating habits and the importance of compliance with medication as prescribed.
 Behavior modification through counseling can have positive influence to help reduce the effects of risky behavior during the manic phase.
-Additionally, the lifetime prevalence for bipolar I disorder is estimated to be 1%.
+Additionally, the lifetime prevalence for bipolar I disorder is estimated to be 1%, while bipolar spectrum disorder has been estimated to affect as much as 6% of people.